A sport that exudes the values of patience, precision and concentration, archery has evolved into a global sport in modern times.

 For individual events, three arrows constitute a set, while it is four arrows for a mixed team event and six arrows for a team event.

-The first archer or team to accumulate six points is declared the winner in a matchplay, with the losers being eliminated.
+As per archery rules, the first archer or team to accumulate six points is declared the winner in a matchplay, with the losers being eliminated.
 This format continues until the final, where the winner takes the gold medal and the loser takes silver.

 In case the scores are level after five sets, the matchplay goes into a tie-break.
 In individual events, the winner is determined by the archer whose arrow lands closest to the target.

 In a mixed team or team event, each archer shoots an arrow and the team with the better total is declared the winner.